NewPath-Consulting/warm/README.md

 The code is maintained by [NewPath Consulting](https://www.newpathconsulting.com/warm).

 # Features
-This community data connector is written in JavaScript and supports the following API calls.
+This community data connector is written in JavaScript and supports the following Wild Apricot data objects.

 * Account
 * Contacts